 (The importance of engaging with an appropriately trained and experienced professional if considering these treatments is emphasized.)

 - i.e. reintegration into society and the development of improved, more trusting relationships with others (one of the hallmarks of complex PTSD is to avoid others and self-isolate, leading to a vicious cycle driven by operant conditioning and loss of confidence).

 What About Medication?

-In cases whereby psychotherapy is not helpful or appropriate, the NHS (UK) suggest that antidepressants may be of benefit to some individuals.
+In cases whereby psychotherapy is not helpful or appropriate, the NHS (UK) suggests that antidepressants may be of benefit to some individuals.

-For those who would like extremely detailed information relating to ISTSS ‘s guidelines for the treatment of complex PTSD, it is possible to download the relevant PDF from this here.
+For those who would like extremely detailed information relating to ISTSS ‘s guidelines for the prevention and treatment of complex PTSD, it is possible to download the relevant PDF from this here.